 From the following commutative diagram

 we deduce that $\hcF(X) \subseteq E$ and we are done. \end{pf}

-\begin{proof}[Proof of Theorem \ref{equivalence}] In order to prove the theorem we will see that the functors $\res$ and $\ex$ are well defined and are inverses one of the other.
-The restriction functor is clearly well defined, and the $\ex$ functor in lemma \ref{extension} lands inside $\wCH_{\star}$ because of proposition \ref{extensionverifiesstar}.
+\begin{proof}[Proof of Theorem \ref{equivalence}] In order to prove the theorem, we will see that the functors $\res$ and $\ex$ are well-defined and are inverses one of the other.
+The restriction functor is clearly well-defined, and the $\ex$ functor in lemma \ref{extension} lands inside $\wCH_{\star}$ because of proposition \ref{extensionverifiesstar}.

 Now, Propositions \ref{resex} and \ref{exres} can be used to show that $\ex\circ \res$ and $\res\circ \ex$ are isomorphic to their respective identity functors, which shows the result. \end{proof}

 \begin{proof}[Proof of Corollary \ref{equivalencestar}] By using the proof of theorem \ref{equivalence}, we only need to show that, if $\cF $ is in $\wbSets$ and it sends coproducts to products, then $\hcF$ also sends coproducts to products.
 But corollary \ref{coproductfreeresolutions} shows that the free resolution of the coproduct of two compact Hausdorff spaces $X$ and $Y$ is